Derail: Wedge

 The most common form is a wedge-shaped piece of steel which fits over the top of the rail.
 If a car or locomotive attempts to roll over it, the wheel flange is lifted over the rail to the outside, derailing it.
 When not in use, the derail folds away, leaving the rail unobstructed.
 It can be manually or remotely operated; in the former case it will have a lock applied to prevent it from being moved by unauthorized personnel.
-This type is common on North American railroads and manufactured by The Aldon Company.
+This type is common on North American railroads.

 Split rail

 The second type of derail is the "split rail" type.
 These are basically a complete or partial railroad switch which directs the errant rolling stock away from the main line.
-This form is common throughout the UK, where it is called trap points or catch points.
+This form is common throughout the UK, where it is called catch points or trap points.

 Portable

 The third type of derail is the portable derail, and is used by railroad mechanical crews, as well as some industries.
 This is often used in conjunction with blue flag rules (meaning equipment on the track must not be moved, as workers are on or near the equipment) and is temporary in nature.
 They are placed onto one side of the rail with the derail pointed to the outside of the track.
 Then there is a part of the derail that is able to be tightened down to the rail and then secured with a locking mechanism.
-If the derail is left unlocked for any reason or does not have a locking mechanism deployed then the owner of the derail can face substantial fines if found by an FRA inspector (.).
-Derails of this type exist for use with both wood and concrete tie construction.
+In the United States, if the derail is left unlocked for any reason or does not have a locking mechanism deployed then the owner of the derail can face substantial fines if found by an FRA inspector (.).